AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/create-projects.md

 To add a visualization:

-1. Select the **[!UICONTROL Visualizations]** icon in the left rail.
+1. Select the **[!UICONTROL Visualizations]** icon in the left panel.

    ![The selected Visualizations icon and the list of available visualizations.](assets/build-visualizations.png)

 1. Search for the visualization you want to add.
-When it appears in the left rail, drag it to a panel within your project.
+When it appears in the left panel, drag it to a panel within your project.

 1. Add components to the visualization, as described in [Add components to the project](#add-components-to-the-project).